MarcGuiot/budgetview/prevayler/root/Readme.txt

 These are typical results for the Prevayler query scalability test running against DBMSs using JDBC, even when the DBMSs use local databases fully cached in RAM.

 You can compile and run the test for yourself.
 Its source code is available for inspection in the "src" directory starting at: org.prevayler.demos.scalability.Main.
-It runs transaction-processing and query scalability tests against Prevayler and any JDBC database.
+It runs transaction-processing and query scalability tests against Prevayler and any JDBC globsDB.
 Just follow the instructions displayed on the console.

 Required Java Platform